pothos-dev/zeno/README.md

 ### Creating a Store

-We have to differentiate between a **Store definition** and a **Store instance**.
+We have to differentiate between a `StoreDefinition` and a `StoreInstance`.

 Store definitions:

 - define `state` and `messages` types (as shown above)
 - defines behavior using `messageHandlers`
-- include at least 1 **Store instance**, but can spawn additional instances
+- include at least 1 `StoreInstance`, but can spawn additional instances

 Store instance:

 - contains the actual `state` values
 - receives `messages` and executes the `messageHandlers`

-In most cases, you will only ever use the singular **Store instance**, but there might be cases where different parts of your application want to manage their own copy of the state.
+In most cases, you will only ever use the singular `StoreInstance`, but there might be cases where different parts of your application want to manage their own copy of the state.

-To create both the **Store definition**, use the `defineStore` method:
+To create both the `StoreDefinition`, use the `defineStore` method:

 ```ts
 const storeDefinition = defineStore<TodoStore>({